trifork/TPA-Gradle-Plugin/README.md

 ```

-The TPA server receives a request to return information about the track name 'com.pepsico.pepsi.game' for the project specified by the assiciated uploadUUID.
+The TPA server receives a request to return information about the track name 'com.pepsico.pepsi.game' for the project specified by the associated uploadUUID.
 It responds with key properties useful in a debugging scenario or while preparing for a deployment.

 ##Deploy tasks